So what’s Profiling Nathan about?

 I haven’t read the previous books in this series.
 In my opinion, Profiling Nathan could be read as a standalone story; both the romance aspect of the tale between Nate and Talia and the serial killer mystery is concluded by the end of this book, yes, there are underlying plot lines that have started in previous books and continue past this one.
 However, Ms Horner manages to weave any pertinent information into this story so that her new readers don’t get lost.
 Having said that, I must admit that I feel that I may have missed the nuances of going through the previous adventures, experiencing those past romances and getting the know the Guardians before reading Profiling Nathan.

 This is a nice romance story set against a simple murder mystery with a sprinkling of hot passion and a smidgen of the paranormal thrown in.
 I would recommend this book to those readers who enjoy this sort of mix.

 So, has my review of PROFILING NATHAN (ROMANCING THE GUARDIANS #5) encouraged you to find out more?
-Just click on any of the links below to check out the book yourself or to find out more about the author.
-To see the other books I’ve read, take a look at my profile on Goodreads.
+Click on any of the links to check out the book yourself.
+Keep reading to find out more about the author.

 Thanks for visiting and taking the time to read my review for Profiling Nathan.
 Have you read and books by Lyn Horner?

 I love paranormal romance stories.
 As I said, this book was a bit light on the paranormal.
 Before you go, check out some tremendous paranormal romance reads that have oodles of paranormal. 😉